datianshi/concourse-task-modular/README.md

-## Make the tasks as different modulars
+## Why

-* Task can be developed in parallel
+* Tasks can be developed in parallel
-* Task can be executed/accepted by PM through concourse execute command
+* Tasks can be executed/accepted by PM through concourse execute command
 * Chain the tasks with input -> task1 -> output -> task2 -> input ....

 ## About this example